Phonon-Assisted Photoluminescence and Ultrafast Exciton Dynamics in Two-Dimensional Silicon Carbide: RESULTS

-As shown in Fig.~\ref{fgr:figure3}(a), the bright exciton ($n=1$), located near $\boldsymbol{\Gamma}$, exhibits comparatively weak \textit{exc–ph} scattering at low temperature, resulting in a phonon-limited relaxation time $\sim$ 300~fs, in \ref{fgr:figure3}(c).
+where $\Omega_{\mathrm{BZ}}$ is the excitonic BZ volume, $n_{\mathbf{q},\nu}$ is the Bose–Einstein occupation factor and excitonic temperature $T_{\mathrm{exc}}$ enters through the Boltzmann factor \cite{Fulvio2019}.
+The imaginary part of Eq.~(\ref{self_energy}) directly yields the phonon-limited exciton lifetime, thereby linking \textit{exc-ph} coupling to ultrafast relaxation dynamics.
+Only the diagonal self-energy contributions are retained in evaluating the total scattering rates.\\ As shown in Fig.~\ref{fgr:figure3}(a), the bright exciton ($n=1$), located near $\boldsymbol{\Gamma}$, exhibits comparatively strong \textit{exc–ph} scattering at low temperature, resulting in a phonon-limited relaxation time $\sim$ 260~fs in Fig. \ref{fgr:figure3}(c).
 This timescale defines an intrinsically ultrafast excitonic response governed by symmetry-allowed phonon channels.
-With increasing temperature, enhanced phonon occupation strengthens scattering and reduces the relaxation time to below 50~fs at room temperature.
-Higher-lying dark excitons ($n=3$–5) display substantially shorter relaxation times (on the order of 25~fs or less) already at low temperature, reflecting stronger coupling to available phonon modes and more efficient redistribution within the excitonic manifold.
-Mode-resolved scattering rates [Fig.~\ref{fgr:figure3}(a,b)] clarify the microscopic origin: at 10~K, acoustic branches (modes~1 and~3) dominate relaxation, whereas at 300~K low-energy acoustic phonons (mode~1) provide the primary scattering channel.
-A similar temperature-dependent redistribution of excitonic populations has been reported in TMDC monolayers, where phonon-assisted recombination from momentum-dark states becomes prominent at low temperatures due to a narrow exciton energy distribution and reduced access to bright states \cite{Brem2020}.

-Similar behavior has been observed in wide-bandgap 2D systems such as h-BN \cite{Schue2016, lechifflart2022}, WS$_2$ \cite{ye2014} and AlN \cite{Pushpendra2025}, where persistent \textit{exc–ph} interactions give rise to visible phonon sidebands even at low temperatures. \\ In Fig.~\ref{fgr:figure4}, we report the non-radiative linewidths $\gamma$ of the first and fifth excitons.
+With increasing temperature, enhanced phonon occupation strengthens scattering and reduces the relaxation time to below 150 fs at room temperature.
+Higher-lying dark excitons (n=3–5) display substantially shorter relaxation times (on the order of 15~fs or less) already at low temperature, reflecting stronger coupling to available phonon modes and more efficient redistribution within the excitonic manifold.
+The mode-resolved scattering rates (Figs.~\ref{fgr:figure3}(a and b)) clarify the microscopic origin of this behavior: at 10~K, all phonon branches contribute equally, whereas at 300~K, low-energy acoustic phonons provide the primary scattering channel for the lowest bright exciton.
+This stands in stark contrast to the temperature-dependent redistribution of excitonic populations reported in wide-bandgap 2D systems such as h-BN \cite{Lechifflart2023, Schue2016}, WS$_2$ \cite{ye2014, Brem2020}, WSe$_2$ \cite{Brem2020} and AlN \cite{Pushpendra2025} where phonon-assisted recombination from momentum-dark states becomes prominent at low temperatures due to a narrow exciton energy distribution and restricted access to bright states. \\ In Fig.~\ref{fgr:figure4}, we report the non-radiative linewidths $\gamma$ of the first and fifth excitons.
 The temperature dependence of the non-radiative broadening can be phenomenologically described as \cite{wang2018colloquium}